xxdavid/lastfm-friends-who-listen/README.md

 You can download the latest version from the [Chrome Web Store](https://goo.gl/w3DxOr).

 ### Firefox
-Download the latest version from [releases](https://github.com/xxdavid/lastfm-friends-who-listen/releases) and drag&drop on a Firefox window.
+You can download the latest version from the [Mozilla Add-ons](https://goo.gl/oBTSWs).